LazyGoldfish42/odin-recipes/README.md

 <li>-How to add hyperlinks </li>
 <li>-How to add images</li>
 <li>-I'm also supposed to know how to Commit, but if i'm being very honest,
-idk wth am i doing every time i touch git</li>
+idk wth am i doing every time i touch git</li> UPDATE: i might be getting the hang of it
 </ul>